Arla Foods growth stays on track despite volatile market conditions

 Arla conducted the second round of Climate Checks on farm and stepped up its efforts to utilize farm data, advisory services and ongoing research and pilot farm trials to make more knowledge and solutions available for its farmer owners.
 Farmer owners that produce green electricity were also given the opportunity to help power their own cooperative by selling their Guarantees of Origins to Arla at a competitive price.

 From a 2015 baseline year, Arla has reduced its climate impact for scope 1 and 2 by 25 per cent.
-Arla’s farmer owners continue to be among the most climate efficient dairy farmers in the world, producing milk with an average of 1.15 kg CO2e per kilo of milk, keeping scope 3 on par at 7 per cent.
+Arla’s farmer owners are producing milk with an average of 1.15 kg CO2e per kilo of milk, keeping scope 3 on par at 7 per cent.

 Outlook for 2022